 Jay provides clients an integrated approach to creating the innovative environment in which to grow their businesses and position themselves for the future.
 He provides services in four areas: management of innovation (e.g., roadmaps, business development strategy, new product development, and organization of the technical and business development functions), open innovation and corporate venturing (including alliances and scouting), competitive intelligence, and executive education.

-Dr. Paap has been active in the management of technology for 40 years, and has consulted with industrial and governmental organizations for over 30 years.
-His clients have included 3M, Abbott, Apple, AstraZeneca, AT&T, Baxter, BP, BHP, British Telecom, Chevron, Dow Corning, DuPont, ExxonMobil, Ford, Gillette, Hewlett-Packard, Hydro-Quebec, Johnson & Johnson, Kellogg, Kimberly-Clark, Kraft, Lockheed-Martin, IBM, Mars, Monsanto, Motorola, National Research Council (Canada), Novell, Procter & Gamble, Public Services Electric and Gas, Sandia Labs, SABIC, SC Johnson, Shell, Steelcase, Unilever, and Xerox.
+Dr. Paap has been active in the management of technology for over 45 years, and has consulted with industrial and governmental organizations for 40 years.
+His clients have included 3M, Abbott, Apple, AstraZeneca, AT&T, Baxter, BP, BHP, British Telecom, Chevron, Dow Corning, DuPont, ExxonMobil, Ford, Gillette, Hewlett-Packard, Infinitus, Johnson & Johnson, Kellogg, Kimberly-Clark, Kraft, Lockheed-Martin, IBM, Mars, Monsanto, Motorola, National Research Council (Canada), Novell, Procter & Gamble, Public Services Electric and Gas, Sandia Labs, SABIC, SC Johnson, Shell, Steelcase, Unilever, and Xerox.

 In the 90s he helped start and run the Commercialization Roundtable in which senior business development managers from major companies met regularly for three years to share experiences on corporate venturing and develop best practices on how major corporations can effectively commercialize new technology based concepts and businesses.
 Among the members of the Roundtable were AT&T, Digital Equipment Corporation, Dow, DuPont, GTE, IBM, MCC, Motorola, and Xerox.

-He has been a frequent speaker on corporate venturing, the management of innovation, and competitive intelligence, appearing in executive-level seminars throughout North America, Europe, the Middle East and Japan.
-He has participated in programs sponsored by MIT, Cal Tech, ANPEI, Business Week, The Management Roundtable, the Industrial Research Institute (IRI), Pure Insight, the Product Development and Management Association (PDMA), the Society of Competitive Intelligence Professionals (SCIP), the AMA, and Nomura Research Institute, as well as internal seminars for over 170 government, professional, and industrial organizations.
+He has been a frequent speaker on corporate venturing, the management of innovation, and competitive intelligence, appearing in executive-level seminars throughout North America, Europe, Africa, the Middle East and Asia.
+He has participated in programs sponsored by MIT, Cal Tech, ANPEI, Business Week, The Management Roundtable, the Industrial Research Institute (IRI), Pure Insight, the Product Development and Management Association (PDMA), the Strategy and Competitive Intelligence Professionals (SCIP), the AMA, and Nomura Research Institute, as well as internal seminars for over 250 government, professional, and industrial organizations.